ldidioni/classified-ads/README.md

 ## Getting started:

+1. Update the database-related properties stored in `resources/application.properties` to those of your environment.
-1. Run `classified_ads_schema.sql` as found in the `resources` folder in order to set up the database schema.
+2. Run `classified_ads_schema.sql` as found in the `resources` folder in order to set up the database schema.
-2. Run `classified_ads_data.sql` as found in the `resources` folder in order to seed the database with data.
+3. Run `classified_ads_data.sql` as found in the `resources` folder in order to seed the database with data.

 This database comes with the following users: